bartongroup/slivka/sphinx-docs/getting_started.rst

 :``command``:
   The path to the command configuration file whose structure is described in the `Command Configuration`_ section.

+:``presets``:
+  Optional parameter pointing to the file containing input parameter presets described in the section `Presets`_.

 :``classifiers``:
   A list of categories or tags that this service falls into.
 There is no strict rule